Tax-Efficient Investing: What It Means and Why It Matters

 How Do Long-Term and Estate Goals Connect to Tax Efficiency?

 Assets held in taxable accounts receive a step-up in cost basis at death, which can eliminate embedded capital gains for heirs.
 Assets in traditional IRAs do not receive this step-up and are fully taxable to beneficiaries.
-Understanding these differences matters when thinking about what you want to leave behind and how.
+Understanding these differences matters for long-term tax planning and for thinking about what you want to leave behind.

 FAQs

-Asset location is the practice of placing investments in the account type that gives them the most favorable tax treatment.
+Asset location is a tax planning practice that places investments in the account type that gives them the most favorable tax treatment.
 Tax-inefficient investments like bonds and REITs generally belong in tax-deferred accounts like IRAs and 401(k)s.
 Tax-efficient investments like index funds and ETFs tend to work well in taxable brokerage accounts.
-Getting this right can improve after-tax returns without changing your investment strategy or taking on additional risk.
+Getting this right can improve after-tax returns without changing your investment strategy or adding risk.

-No, but the benefit is most meaningful for investors in higher tax brackets who have capital gains to offset.
+No, though the benefit is most meaningful for investors in higher tax brackets who have capital gains to offset.
 If your income puts you in the 0% long-term capital gains bracket, harvesting losses may not produce savings.
 For investors with significant taxable accounts, realized gains, or concentrated stock positions, it can produce real tax savings.
-Whether it makes sense depends on your specific situation.
+Whether it makes sense depends on your specific situation and broader tax planning goals.

 Qualified dividends are taxed at 0%, 15%, or 20% depending on your income.
 Ordinary dividends are taxed at your regular income rate, which can be significantly higher.
 High-income earners may also owe the 3.8% net investment income tax on top of that rate.
 Investments that pay ordinary dividends, like REITs and certain international stocks, are generally better held inside tax-deferred accounts to avoid the annual tax drag.

 At least once a year, and before any major financial event.
-Year-end is a natural time to review realized gains and losses, check for fund distributions, and confirm that account placement still aligns with your strategy.
+Year-end is a natural time to review realized gains and losses, check for fund distributions, and confirm that account placement still aligns with your tax planning strategy.
 Life changes like retirement, a significant income shift, an inheritance, or a large asset sale also call for a review.
-Tax laws change too, so strategies built around today's rates may need to be adjusted as rules evolve.
+Tax laws change as well, so strategies built around today's rates may need to be adjusted as rules evolve.

 No. Tax-efficient investing does not change the underlying risk of your investments.
 Your risk profile is still determined by how you are allocated across stocks, bonds, and other assets.
 What changes is how much of your return you keep after taxes.
-In that sense, it improves the efficiency of the risk you are already taking, not the amount of risk itself.
+In that sense, it makes the risk you are already taking more efficient, without changing how much of it you carry.

 Build a Tax-Efficient Investment Plan

-Tax-efficient investing works best when your accounts, investments, and withdrawal strategy are all aligned.
+Tax-efficient investing works best when your accounts, investments, and withdrawal strategy are all aligned under a coordinated tax planning approach.
 If you want help identifying where taxes are quietly reducing your returns, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will review your accounts, highlight opportunities to reduce tax drag, and map out a strategy that keeps more of your money working for you.
+We will review your accounts, highlight opportunities to reduce tax drag, and map out a tax planning strategy that keeps more of your money working for you.